Aerospace

 Why You Should Avoid Weld Lines

-Knit lines in injection molding are undesirable, especially when surface appearance and part strength are significant concerns.
+Knit lines in the injection molding process are undesirable, especially when surface appearance and part strength are significant concerns.
 Therefore, you should avoid them for the following reasons:

 Fragility